 The Ohio anti-discrimination statute covers some smaller employers not covered by federal law.
 Therefore, if your workplace has between 4 and 14 employees, you may wish to file with the OCRC, as the EEOC enforces federal law which covers only employers with 15 or more employees.

 Filing with the OCRC is not required to pursue a discrimination claim directly in court.
 However, the opposite is true for age discrimination cases.
-That is, filing an age discrimination claim with the OCRC will prevent you from pursuing an Ohio age discrimination claim in court.
-Income cases, filing with the EEOC in Ohio will also prevent you from pursuing those age discriminations as well.
+That is, filing an age discrimination claim with the OCRC will prevent you from pursuing an Ohio age discrimination claim in court., filing with the EEOC in Ohio for income cases will also prevent you from pursuing those age discriminations as well.
 This is known as Ohio's age discrimination "election of remedies."
 Therefore, be sure that you understand the consequences of electing to file with the OCRC or EEOC before you do so.
-If you do not have an attorney, however, you may wish to see whether the OCRC can assist you in resolving your claim without filing in court.
-OCRC complaints must be filed within 180 days of the date you believe you were discriminated against.
+If you do not have an attorney, however, you may wish to see whether the OCRC can assist you in resolving your claim without filing in court..